stefandmn/program.slideshow/README.md

-# Media Slideshow Plugin for Kodi
+# Media Slideshow Program for Kodi

-**Slideshow Plugin** has been adopted and redesigned to entertain you when _Kodi_ media player runs audio content, displaying graphical media about current song/artict(s)/albums/etc.
+**Slideshow Program** has been adopted and redesigned to entertain you when _Kodi_ media player runs audio content, displaying graphical media about current song/artict(s)/albums/etc.